sylvainhalle/PaperShell/Readme.md

     \affaddr{Hill Valley, CA 90193} \\
     }

+...and in `elsarticle`:

+    \author{Emmett Brown\fnref{label1}}
+    \author{Marty McFly\fnref{label1}}
+    \author{Biff Tannen\fnref{label2}}
+    \fntext{Temporal Industries, Hill Valley, CA 90193}
+    \fntext{BiffCo inc., Hill Valley, CA 90193}

-Three different sets of commands and syntax for the same data, and all this while `article.cls` already provides commands doing exactly that, which could have easily been overridden!
+Four different sets of commands and syntax for the same data, and all this while `article.cls` already provides commands doing exactly that, which could have easily been overridden!
 Therefore, switching between classes requires some amount of braindead, yet frustrating copy-pasting from existing files you have, which arguably becomes quite mind-numbing when you've been doing that once in a while for the past ten years.

 In this project, the paper's title, authors and institutions is written in a separate file called `authors.txt`: